co-occurring disorders in men

 • Excessive talkativeness

-• Having trouble remaining quiet during activities
+• Difficulty remaining quiet during activities

 • Excessive jitteriness

-This disorder is characterized by chronic worry as it relates to things and events in everyday life.
-This can affect many areas related to school, work and one’s social and family life in which a person may avoid daily activities due to an overwhelming sense of fear and anxiety.
-A person may become overtly exhausted by worrying and may subsequently develop headaches, migraines or stomach aches.
-Some symptoms of this illness may include:
+Generalized anxiety disorder (GAD) is characterized by chronic worry as it relates to things and events in everyday life.
+This can affect many areas related to school, work and one’s social and family life in which a person may avoid daily activities due to an overwhelming sense of fear and stress.
+A person may become overly exhausted by worrying and may subsequently develop headaches, migraines or stomach aches.

 • Constant nervousness